canonical/chaos-engineering/docs/tutorial/getting_started.md

 # Getting started

-In this tutorial, we will deploy and run the Charmed Chaos Engineering platform using Juju and Terraform.
+In this tutorial, we will deploy and run the Canonical Chaos Engineering platform using Juju and Terraform.

 To complete this tutorial, you will need a machine which meets the following requirements: